reearth/quickjs-emscripten-sync/README.md

 arena.evalCode(`new Cls()`); // Cls { hoge: "foo" }
 ```

-#### Array conversion

-For now, only the elements of the array will be subject to conversion.
-Any fields or methods attached to the array will be ignored.

 #### Operation synchronization

 For now, only the `set` and `deleteProperty` operations on objects are subject to synchronization.
 The result of `Object.defineProperty` on a proxied object will not be synchronized to the other side.